|

 European Currencies

-Dealing with the Euro...and those countries not yet in the Euro zone: the British Pound, Swiss Franc, and all those Scandinavian and Eastern European currencies
+Dealing with the euro—and those countries not yet in the euro zone: the British Pound, Swiss Franc, and all those Scandinavian and Eastern European currencies

 The exchange rate between the U.S. dollar and other currencies fluctuates constantly.
 Make sure you're getting a good rate (and low commission) whenever changing money.

-Just a few years ago, you could get a Euro for less than 90¢, but as of this writing (early 2008), the Euro has been on a four-year winning streak while at the same time the U.S. dollar has slumped (which is the polite way of saying "tanked"), which means that
+Just a few years ago, you could get a Euro for less than 90¢, but as of this writing (late 2011), the euro has been on a five-year winning streak while at the same time the U.S. dollar has slumped (which is the polite way of saying "tanked"), which means that it currently takes between $1.30 and $1.50 to buy €1 .

-.
 Ouch.

-(Even worse: A British Pound costs between $1.90 and $2.10.)
-Here's more on changing money.
+(Even worse: A British Pound can cost anywhere between $1.55 and $2.10.)

 Countries that do not use the Euro